mzguntalan/space/README.md

 # space

+Update: This has evolved into zoar.
+This repo is outdated

 WIP programming language of guarded types, pattern matching, and dependent arguments.
 Nothing has been done yet.
 Design-only for now.

 ## Main Features